-For the purpose of the scope of the Sendai framework (paragraph 15) the following terms are also considered:
+For the purpose of the scope of the Sendai Framework for Disaster Risk Reduction 2015-2030 (para.
+15), the following terms are also considered:

-- □ Small-scale disaster: A type of disaster only affecting local communities which require assistance beyond the affected community. - □ Large-scale disaster: A type of disaster affecting a society, which requires national or international assistance. - □ Frequent and infrequent disasters: depend on the probability of occurrence and the return period of a given hazard and its impacts.
-The impact of frequent disasters could be cumulative, or become chronic for a community or a society. - □ A slow-onset disaster is defined as one that emerges gradually over time.
-Slowonset disasters could be associated with e.g. drought, desertification, sea level rise, epidemic disease.

-A sudden-onset disaster is one triggered by a hazardous event that emerges quickly or unexpectedly.
-Sudden-onset disasters could be associated with e.g. earthquake, volcanic eruption, flash flood, chemical explosion, critical infrastructure failure, transport accident.
+- Small-scale disaster: a type of disaster only affecting local communities which require assistance beyond the affected community. - Large-scale disaster: a type of disaster affecting a society which requires national or international assistance. - Frequent and infrequent disasters: depend on the probability of occurrence and the return period of a given hazard and its impacts.
+The impact of frequent disasters could be cumulative, or become chronic for a community or a society. - A slow-onset disaster is defined as one that emerges gradually over time.
+Slowonset disasters could be associated with, e.g., drought, desertification, sea-level rise, epidemic disease. - A sudden-onset disaster is one triggered by a hazardous event that emerges quickly or unexpectedly.
+Sudden-onset disasters could be associated with, e.g., earthquake, volcanic eruption, flash flood, chemical explosion, critical infrastructure failure, transport accident.